Bornholm: Cold War

-After the evacuation of their forces from Bornholm, the Soviets took the position that the stationing of foreign troops on Bornholm would be considered a declaration of war against the Soviet Union, and that Denmark should keep troops on it at all times to protect it from such foreign aggression.
-This policy remained in force after NATO was formed, with Denmark as a founding member.
-The Soviets accepted the stationing there of Danish troops, which were part of NATO but viewed as militarily inferior elements of the alliance, but they strongly objected to the presence of other NATO troops on Bornholm, US troops in particular.
+After the evacuation of their forces from Bornholm in 1946, the Soviet Union pressured Denmark not to allow non-Danish NATO troops to garrison the island.
+The Danish government never formally declared the island off-limits to foreign soldiers, but in practice the request was respected.
+During the Cold War, the island served as a radar base to monitor East Germany, Poland, and the Soviet Union.

 On 5 March 1953, the day of Stalin's death, Polish pilot Franciszek Jarecki defected from the Eastern Bloc and landed a MiG-15 fighter on the island.
 He was later granted asylum and rewarded for providing Western intelligence with the then-newest Soviet jet fighter.

+Since 1991

+In June 2014, Russian military planes practiced a missile attack on the island according to the Danish intelligence service.

 In 2017, Denmark's Defence Intelligence Service decided to build a listening tower near Østermarie, almost 90 meters high, to intercept radio communications across the Baltic Sea and in parts of Russia.

+In September 2022, both Nord Stream gas pipelines were damaged by explosives close to the island.